simontime/ArikaTools/README.md

-# DrMarioTools
+# ArikaTools
-Tools for extracting data from Arika-developed Dr. Mario games.
+Tools for extracting data from Arika-developed games, such as their Dr. Mario/Luigi titles.